 Following the oral defense of the thesis, the committee members assign an evaluation of satisfactory or unsatisfactory on students' performance on the entire comprehensive examination and defense, which includes the oral defense of the thesis.
 A satisfactory rating is a grade of pass; an unsatisfactory rating is a grade of fail.
 Students who fail the examination must re-take the examination during the next regularly scheduled examination period.
 For example, a student who fails the examination in March has the option of re-taking the examination again the following October.
 If students perform satisfactorily in some areas and not in others, the committee members have the option of asking students to re-do only those portions of the examination rather than redoing all components of the examination.
 A lack of satisfactory performance on any aspect of the written or oral portions of the examination means that students will have to re-do the portion that received the unsatisfactory rating.

 Students are encouraged to finish their thesis promptly.
 They may delay registering for thesis credits for no more than one semester following the semester in which they complete the comprehensive examination.
 Students who fail to register for thesis credits for more than one semester following the semester in which they complete the comprehensive examination will be considered to have left the program.
 Students who complete the comprehensive examination in the spring semester, for example, must register for at least one credit of thesis in the fall semester.
 Unless students are registered for at least one credit of thesis, the faculty of the Communication Department are under no obligation to advise or consult with them about progress toward completion of the degree.

-Additional information about the thesis may be obtained from Lisa Keränen, Director of the MA program in Communication.
+Additional information about the thesis may be obtained from the Director of Graduate Studies.